ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

 This plugin therefore depends on the `cordova-plugin-android-fragmentactivity` plugin to enable this.

+Promise
+--
+This plugin uses Promises.
+If you want to use this with Android 4.4 then you will need to include a Promise polyfill.

+Java 7
+--
+The Android code expects Java 7 support.
+This plugin may help: https://github.com/cvuser0/cordova-plugin-java7

 Getting started
 ==
 This guide will assume familiarity with Firebase and FirebaseUI.